pasadena-python-lab/lightning-talks-March-24-2020/README.md

 #### Why Docker is great for DS by Ravin Kumar

-Data Science is hard just with the math and data.
-Reproducibility offline and deployment of trained models is another whole challenge.
+Data Science is hard enough just with the math and data.
+Reproducibility offline and deployment is another whole challenge.
 Containerization and particularly Docker provide a useful set of functionality that makes reproducing your own analyses easy, and sharing them with others even easer.
-We'll briefly cover what docker is and the first couple of commands you need to get started.
+We'll briefly cover what docker is, how it's helped in both my Open Source and work lives and the first couple of commands you need to get started.

 Biography
-Ravin is a Senior Engineer working at Sweetgreen, using bayesian methods to help with decision making and building real time prediction systems in the cloud.
+Ravin is a Senior Engineer working at Sweetgreen, and previously at SpaceX.
+He using bayesian methods to help with decision making and building real time prediction systems in the cloud.
 Ravin is also a core contributor to PyMC3 and ArviZ libraries.

 #### Does Python know Linguistics?
 An NLP overview by Jose Montoro